 Vertical Speed Indicator: An instrument that evaluates the shifts in atmospheric pressure to determine the rate of the aircraft’s ascent or descent.
 Also known as a VSI.

-Very High Frequency Omnidirectional Range: A navigation system that lets the aircraft clarify its position and direction through short-range radio signals with beacons on the ground.
+Very High-Frequency Omnidirectional Range: A navigation system that lets the aircraft clarify its position and direction through short-range radio signals with beacons on the ground.
 Also called VOR.

 Visual Flight Rules: A set of rules that govern aircraft operations when pilots are using visual references.
 Also called VFR.